-  Amaretto, the Disaronno® brand is my favorite, is and Italian liqueur made from almonds, apricots, vanilla, and a little spice.
-Amaretto can be a little on the sweet side so when I think of adding additional sugar with simple syrup makes me need some green beans to wash it down with.
-LOL!
+Amaretto, the Disaronno® brand being my favorite, is an Italian liqueur (cordial) made from almonds, apricots, vanilla, and a little spice.
+Amaretto has a nutty almond flavor and can be a little on the sweet side.

-This Sparkling Amaretto Cocktail will give you the same amount of calories but in more than 3 times the amount of drink!
+This version will give you the same amount of calories but in more than 3 times the amount of drink!
 I can certainly sip on a full 9 ounces of a drink a lot longer than 1/3 of a cup which also means I will drink less overall.

 Plus the bubbles are so fun!!

-Which sparkling water flavor pairs best with classic cocktails?
+Which sparkling water flavor pairs best with cocktails?

-Being that you garnish the Amaretto Sour with an orange slice and a cherry, I though it best to add a little of the juice to my Sparkling Amaretto Sour Cocktail.
+Being that you garnish it with an orange slice and a cherry, I though it best to add a little of the juice to my recipe.

-All the best classic cocktails can use a new twist on them and this Sparkling Amaretto Sour Cocktail is just that!
+All the best classic cocktails can use a new twist on them!
 Sparkling water makes all the difference!

-- Q: Is there a particular brand of sparkling water you prefer?
+Is there are particular brand of sparkling water you prefer?